 Raffaello Schiaminossi (aka Raffaello Schiaminossi) (1572–1622)

-Etching on fine laid paper with full margins and letterpress text printed verso (visible recto) as published, backed with a support sheet.
+Etching on fine laid paper with full margins and letterpress text with woodcut border printed verso as published.

-I am selling this unforgettably graphic image of a fencing/rapier lesson being conducted in the nude for AU$330 (currently US$221.12/EUR202.70/GBP179.70 at the time of this listing) including postage and handling to anywhere in the world (but not, of course, any import duties/taxes imposed by some countries).
+I am selling this unforgettably graphic image of a “tough-love” rapier lesson set in an open field with naked muscly chaps, for AU$330 (currently US$210.24/EUR215.80/GBP189.45 at the time of this listing) including postage and handling to anywhere in the world, but not (of course) any import duties/taxes imposed by some countries.

 If you are interested in acquiring this exceptionally rare etching from an important and unusual instructional manual, please contact me (email@example.com) and I will send you a PayPal invoice to make the payment easy.

 Please let me know your thoughts, advice about inaccuracies (including typos) and additional information that you would like to add to any post.